What is a Community Garden?

 Dee Sewell has helped a diverse range of community gardens set up in the south-east of Ireland and she was one of the founding members of Community Gardens Ireland in 2010.

-A national voluntary organisation that was established to support community gardening in Ireland and Northern Ireland, CG Ireland has over 50 member gardens mapped.
-They also coordinate the GROW Place Ireland project, a European Horizon 2020 citizen science project that is monitoring soil moisture for climate change scientists, and are regular contributors to Global Green in Electric Picnic.
+A national voluntary organisation that was established to support community gardening in Ireland and Northern Ireland, CG Ireland has over 120 member gardens mapped.
+With CG Ireland, Dee was one of two coordinators of the GROW Place Ireland project, a European Horizon 2020 citizen science project that was monitoring soil moisture for climate change scientists.
+She is also a regular contributor to Global Green in Electric Picnic where Dee coordinates a pop up community garden each year.

 Community Garden Workshops

-Dee has worked with Kilkenny Carlow Education Training Board since 2010 providing community education to adults in community gardens as well as QQI Level 3 component modules in Outdoor Vegetable Crop Production, Planting and Potting and Horticulture.
-In 2019 Dee worked directly with the Carrick-on-Suir Local Training Initative delivering a QQI Level 5 major award component in Plant Identification and Use.
+Dee has been a part-time educator with Kilkenny Carlow Education Training Board since 2010, providing community education to adults in community gardens.
+She has also delivered QQI Level 3 component modules in Outdoor Vegetable Crop Production, Planting and Potting and Horticulture.
+In 2019 Dee worked directly with the Carrick-on-Suir Local Training Imitative delivering a QQI Level 5 major award component in Plant Identification and Use.

 Over the years she has provided full day, weekly and monthly garden workshops to a wide range of groups.
 Some examples are: